 The technical unknowns around the device were addressed by first running lab experiments.
 During these experiments we were able to produce 3-D flow and continuous flow from longitudinal segment to segment.
 This led to us pursuing field testing.

-In addition to our installations at Fr.
-Tolton Catholic High School, Rock Bridge Memorial State Park, and Shaw Nature Reserve, we are in the process of securing additional testing locations around the State of Missouri.
+We are in the process of securing additional installation locations around the State of Missouri.

 We are continuing to collect and analyze data from our installations and have begun the process of modeling how the device works.